 “Brayden, Pennie are you guys alright?”
 Kaela shouted.

 “Kaela, Noah and Visola too?
 It’s good to see that you guys are okay,” Ray stated when they ran up to him with an owl hamara following closely behind.

 Kaela stopped and looked around at the ruins of the caverns.
 She seemed to be shocked by the damage that had occurred.

 “What happened here?” she asked.

-“Well, that’s a bit of a long story,” Brayden claimed, looking away from Kaela.
+“Well, that’s a bit of a long story,” Ray claimed, looking away from Kaela.

 “You took down Achilles on your own?”
-Visola said turning to them.
+Visola said quickly looking towards the unconscious Achilles before turning back to them.
 “How did you manage that?”